reachlocal/liger/ios/xcode.md

 # Xcode

 [Apple does document](https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_File_or_Folder.html) how you import files and folders into Xcode.
 This often isn't enough to get people going though and I've noticed that one of the biggest issues beginners have with Xcode is how this works.
-As Liger is all about making things easier to do and understand we'll present a little tutorial that hopefully can shed some light on this the darkest of mysteries.
+As LigerMobile is all about making things easier to do and understand we'll present a little tutorial that hopefully can shed some light on this the darkest of mysteries.
 I like to call it, yellow and blue folders.

 # Xcode file structure